Jump to Story

 The Covid-19 pandemic began 44 years after that spring of 1975 — at the end of 2019, the start of the year of Mateus.

-4. The Swede, the German, the Frenchman and the Emperor
+4. Story: The Swede, the German, the Frenchman and the Emperor

 Imagine being invaded by fascists and getting rid of them.
 How would you feel if you were then forced to give them a job?
 That happened to Ethiopia.
 It was after World War II ended in 1945.